ogamespec/zanac/wiki/enemy_data.md

 Timer (down counter) used to update the pursuit coordinates.
 After reaching 0, it is refreshed from Chase Initial Timeout.

-Pursuit is done by the following enemies: Carla(T-Cell), Valkyrie, Fairy, as well as Capital Ships: Hume (X-wing), Soreido (with Super hard bolts) and Somasu (huge carrier).
+Pursuit is done by the following enemies: Carla(T-Cell), Valkyrie, Fairy, as well as Capital Ships: Girevu (shoot all around), Hume (X-wing), Soreido (with Super hard bolts) and Somasu (huge carrier).

 ## byte_6FC - Chase Counter